-Labtix bootable media: It can be a CD or USB stick, that you use to boot the Laptop you want to have restored, into the LAbtix einvironment
+Labtix bootable media: this can be a CD or USB stick, that you use to boot the Laptop you want to have restored, into the Labtix einvironment.

-External USB Drive: In which you have downladed the Images and the Additional Contents from our FTP (Labdoo, also provides an already prepared USB Drive to the volunteers, please contact your local Hub)
+External USB hard drive: to store the cloning images and other learning content from our FTP server (Labdoo also provides an already prepared USB Drive to the volunteers, please contact your local Hub).

 Labtix: The Labdoo installation environment

-In Labtix you will find all the tools that you need to delete the old content in the laptops, and to perform the fast and automated restoration proceses in order to obtain a ready-to-ship computer.
-Additionally, in this live-image you will find many tools that can be used to check and diagnose the hardware of the machine (processor temprerature, damaged hard drives, etc.)
+In Labtix you will find everything you need to delete old data on a donated computer or laptop, for fast and automated installation proceses in order to obtain a ready-to-ship computer.
+Additionally, Labtix provides many tools to diagnose hardware, to analyze and solve problems (CPU/processor, temprerature problems, damaged hard drives, etc.)

 Creating a bootable USB or CD/DVD from the Labtix ISO

-- Run Rufus, select the USB on the Device, click on SELECT button and choose your labtix.iso file, then click on Start button.
+- Run Rufus, select the USB device, click on the "Select" button and select the labtix.iso file, then click on ''Start''.

-Once you know the device path to your USB key (in the examble /dev/sdb) run:
+Once you know the device path to your USB key (in the example /dev/sdb) run:

 dd if=Labtix.iso of=/dev/sdb bs=1M; sync